MarioHudds/Hubitat-Hub-Monitor/README.md

 **SenseCap D1 Indicator integration for the Hubitat Hub**

 Hub Monitor is a dedicated SmartApp and Device Driver package for Hubitat Elevation.
-It provides a secure, event-driven, full-sync bridge between your Hubitat hub and your physical SenseCap D1 Indicator display.
+It provides a secure, event-driven, full-sync bridge between your Hubitat hub and your physical SenseCap D1 Indicator display which must be purchased from hubitat-shop.eu site.
+Any other hardware (SenseCap D1 Indicator) purchased elsewhere WILL NOT WORK with this software.

 ---